Ladies and Gentlemen, The Fabulous Stains: Plot

 During a tour stop at a motel, Billy attempts to seduce Corinne by sharing his feelings about the band and his alleged private shame of illiteracy.
 Over the course of their conversation, Billy recites the lyrics to a song, "Join the Professionals" which sums up his most personal feelings about the state of the world.
 At their next stop, the band is met by Lawnboy's agent, Dave Robell, with the intended replacement act for the Stains (Black Randy and the Metrosquad).
 Although Billy tells Corinne that he only wanted her replaced early on in the tour, Corinne lashes out at him, and at the Stains' next show, they play a cover version of Billy's song, which skyrockets the band to even further stardom.
 With Robell's encouragement, Corinne signs a new contract, cutting Lawnboy out of any royalties and making the Stains the new headliners of the tour.

-At the next show, Billy delivers a speech to the crowd about how the Stains have betrayed their "never put out" mantra by becoming corporate sell outs.
-When the Stains come onstage, the fans riot, and Corinne is attacked by a girl with a tube of hair dye.
+At the next show, Billy delivers a speech to the crowd about how the Stains have betrayed their "never put out" mantra by becoming corporate sellouts.
+When the Stains come onstage, the fans riot and Corinne is attacked by a girl with a tube of hair dye.
 The tour becomes a financial disaster and Robell cancels the Stains' contract.
-Corinne responds by threatening him with a bottle opener and taking the money he's been withholding from her; Corinne then presents it to Lawnboy as an apology.
+Corinne responds by threatening him with a bottle opener and taking the money he's been withholding from her; Corinne then gives the money to Lawnboy as an apology.

-The next morning, Corinne appears on television, where a belligerent male journalist chastises her for having been a poor role model to her fans.
+The next morning, Corinne appears on television, where a belligerent male journalist chastises her for being a poor role model to her fans.
 Billy apologizes for ruining Corinne's career and asks her to come back as the Looters' opening act.
 Corinne refuses; as she wanders the streets, she overhears a radio broadcast identifying the Stains' first song as a hit record.
-Some time in the future, the Stains make their MTV debut, having become a successful act on Lawnboy's new record label.
+Sometime in the future, the Stains make their MTV debut, having become a successful act on Lawnboy's new record label.
+The film ends with the slick and commercial video, showing that they've become "The Professionals" they formerly mocked.